ShaileshSridhar2403/NickelAndDimed/README.md

-# NickelAndDimed
+# Nickel And Dimed
-Forecast of Forex Rates and Analysis of their effects on International Students at Penn
+Forecasting Forex Rates and Analyzing how they affect International Students at Penn